Hephzibah חֶפְצִי־בָהּ

 - 2 Kings 21:1

-"Manasseh was twelve years old when he began to reign, and he reigned fifty-five years in Jerusalem.
+"Manasseh was twelve years old when he became king, and he reigned in Jerusalem fifty-five years.
 His mother’s name was Hephzibah."

 Names & Aliases